 Shaun Tan Award for Young Artists

-The City of Subiaco presents the sixteenth annual Shaun Tan Award for Young Artists.
+The City of Subiaco presents the seventeenth annual Shaun Tan Award for Young Artists.
 This visual art award is open to Western Australian school students and encourages imagination, innovation and creativity.

 Finalists artwork collection

 The Shaun Tan Award is open to Western Australian school students in years one to twelve.
 Artworks submitted must be an original, two-dimensional (2D) creation, no bigger than 1 metre x 1.5 metres in size.
-Artworks must be the sole work of the entrant.
-Entries may be accepted from individuals or from teachers on behalf of their students.
+Artworks must be the sole work of the entrant - group or joint entries will not be considered.
 Entry is limited to one per person.

 Entries are judged individually in the following categories: